 It is important for you to....

-- Have a GP and Allergy Specialist whom you see regularly.
+- Have a GP and clinical immunology/allergy specialist whom you see regularly.

-- Begin to take more responsibility by attending appointments with your GP or Allergy Specialist while your parents are in the waiting room for some of the time.
+- Begin to take more responsibility by attending appointments with your GP or clinical immunology/allergy specialist while your parents are in the waiting room for some of the time.

-- Begin to take more responsibility by providing information to your GP or Allergy Specialist and asking questions of them.
-You could take some notes to remind you of what to ask.
+- Begin to take more responsibility by providing information to your GP and clinical immunology/allergy specialist and asking questions of them.
+You could take notes to remind you of what to ask.

-- Ensure before you leave appointment that your GP or Allergy Specialist has provided:
+- Ensure before you leave appointment that your GP or clinical immunology/allergy specialist has provided:

-- An adrenaline autoinjector and completed ASCIA Action Plan for Anaphylaxis.
+- An adrenaline (epinephrine) autoinjector and completed ASCIA Action Plan for Anaphylaxis.

 - Education on how to use your adrenaline autoinjector using a trainer device.